Stephen Colbert Thinks Donald Trump Just Might Take Guns Away To Beat Barack Obama

-“The way I do my job I make myself aware of what happened today what everybody is talking about and then I try to make some sense of it for you,” Stephen Colbert said at the end of a topsy-turvy day.
-“I make some jokes so we can all go to sleep.
+UPDATED with video: “The way I do my job I make myself aware of what happened today, what everybody is talking about and then I try to make some sense of it for you,” Stephen Colbert said at the end of a topsy-turvy day.
+“I make some jokes so we can all go to sleep.”

 And, in Colbert’s defense, Trump set himself up to be a punchline when he told Republicans at today’s gathering that the real obstacle to gun control in the recent past was their POTUS, Barack Obama.